 Below I provide a list of current publications.
-Please contact me for copies of papers listed as under review or in press.

 Note: All articles are the sole copyright of the respective publishers.
 Materials are provided for educational use only.
 Downloading of materials constitutes an agreement that the materials are for personal use only.

 Monroe, A. E., Dillon, K. D., Guglielmo, S., & Baumeister, R. F. (2018).
 It's not what you do, but what everyone else does: On the role of descriptive norms and subjectivism in moral judgment.
 Journal of Experimental Social Psychology, 77, 1-10.

 Monroe A. E., Ainsworth, S., Baumeister, R. F., & Vohs, K. D. (2017).
 Reminders of the future heighten risk aversion in financial decision making, trust, and moral judgment.
 Social Cognition, 35, 66-78.